pycabook/pycabook/manuscript/part_1_tools/chapter_03_mocks.md

 ## Asserting calls

 As I explained in the previous chapter outgoing commands shall be tested checking the correctness of the message argument.
-This can be easily done with mocks, as these objects record every call that they receive and the argument passed to it.
+This can be easily done with mocks, as these objects record every call that they receive and the arguments passed to it.

 Let's see a practical example